Case Study: Mountjoy Prison

-These findings and the recent ESRI recent report on job stress suggest there is a need to explore a tool such as mindfulness to encourage employees to create mental space and nurture healthy habits to enhance mental wellbeing.
+These findings and the ESRI’s report on job stress suggest there is a need to explore a tool such as mindfulness to encourage employees to create a safe reflective space in the workplace to manage work stressors.

-During group discussion participants reported they were ‘always on high alert’ which they felt was the norm due to the work they do.
+A regular theme during group discussion participants reported they were ‘always on high alert’ which they felt was the norm due to the work they do.
 Such a state erodes an individual’s #

 ‘…never realised how much mindfulness can help with your attitudes and approach to different situations…”